coditorium/nodejs-read-config/README.md

 1. Merge all configs passed in **path** parameter with all of their parents (merging all hierarchy)
 2. Merge all results to one json object
+3. Override configuration with environment variables
-3. Resolve environment variables
+4. Resolve environment variables
-4. Resolve local variables
+5. Resolve local variables

 ### Gulp commands: